shkma/SteadyStateAnalysis/README.md

 # SteadyStateAnalysis

-This page is the digital appendix for the following submitted manuscript:
+This page is the digital appendix for the following journal article:
-Kitayama S, Yang C. (Under Review).
-"Steady-state seismic response analysis of self-centering structural systems with viscous damping."
-Submitted to Soil Dynamics and Earthquake Engineering.
+Shoma Kitayama, Cancan Yang.
+(2021).
+"Steady-state dynamic response analysis of self-centering structural systems with viscous damping."
+Soil Dynamics and Earthquake Engineering, Volume 150, November 2021, 106926. https://doi.org/10.1016/j.soildyn.2021.106926

 This digital appendix provides the following materials:
 i) Detailed derivation of steady-state response analysis formula that were omitted in the paper for clarity and page limitation;